ekino/veggies/README.md

       | beginDate       | equalRelativeDate  | -1,week,fr,[Aujourd'hui] YYYY-MM-DD hh[h]mm  |
 ```

-By default this assertion does not check for full match.
+By default, this assertion does not check for full match.
 Properties not listed will just be ignored, if you want a full match:

 ```gherkin